gorakhargosh/watchdog/docs/source/installation.rst

 Linux 2.6+
-    Linux kernel version 2.6 and later come with an API called inotify_ that programs can use to monitor file system events. |project_name| can use this feature by relying on a third party library for python called PyInotify_.
-(Future releases may remove this dependency.)
+    Linux kernel version 2.6 and later come with an API called inotify_ that programs can use to monitor file system events.

 Mac OS X